peaceful-james/pii-guardian/pii_guardian/README.md

 - use CloudCIX for chatbot with corpus
 - switch the `slack_elixir` dep from path to my fork on github
 - we should retry slack api to get file info
+- with new slack api module, the changes to slack_elixir may not be necessary

 ## For dev